Jock Ewing: Wes Parmalee storyline

 In a storyline during the 1986–87 season of the show, a man named Wes Parmalee (portrayed by Steve Forrest) came to Dallas, where Clayton and Ray hired him as ranch foreman on Southfork.
 One day, Miss Ellie found Jock's belt buckle, knife, letters and photo of a young Miss Ellie in Parmalee's room.
 Wes then claimed to be Jock Ewing, and that he had survived the helicopter accident, which necessitated plastic surgery and rehab in a South American hospital.
 After passing a series of tests set by J.R. and Bobby, including X-ray tests, a polygraph test and knowledge about the Ewing family, including Jock's first wife Amanda and Ray being Jock's son, Wes convinced many in Dallas, in addition to Miss Ellie, Ray and several other members of the Ewing family, that he could be Jock.
 However, Clayton, Bobby and J.R. utterly refused to believe any suggestion that Wes was Jock.
 Bobby flew down and talked with the doctor who had treated Jock for a severe fever while he was in South America.
 Bobby returned to Southfork and revealed this information at a Ewing barbecue, where Jock's best friend Punk Anderson said that while he had the fever, Jock was telling the history of the Ewing family.
 This small piece of evidence against Wes Parmalee being Jock Ewing was seized upon.
 By then, Ray had told Wes that his presence was causing a lot of trouble to the family, just before Wes went to see Miss Ellie.

 Miss Ellie told her family that Wes had told her that he wasn't Jock but this was moments after Bobby arrived from South America in the helicopter.
-Wes arrived at the barbecue where upon he went to meet with Miss Ellie played by Barbara Bel Geddes.
+Wes arrived at the barbecue whereupon he went to meet with Miss Ellie played by Barbara Bel Geddes.
 However, the scene where this meeting with Miss Ellie supposedly happened only occurred off screen.
 Additionally, with hindsight the fact that his X-ray tests showed he had identical bone breakage scarring identical to Jock's, X-rays would seem to support his claim that he was actually Jock.
 The producers left Wes's departure deliberately ambiguous.